visionof2030-pixel/SG3-1_6-review-/README.md

                     options: ["a surprise visit", "a job", "a planned meeting", "a ceremony"],
                     correctAnswer: 2,
                     explanation: {
-                        correct: "صحيح!
-'Appointment' تعني 'a planned meeting' (موعد، لقاء مخطط).",
+                        correct: "Correct!
+'Appointment' means 'a planned meeting' (appointment, planned meeting).",
-                        wrong: "خطأ. appointment = an arrangement to meet someone at a particular time",
+                        wrong: "Wrong. appointment = an arrangement to meet someone at a particular time",
-                        grammar: "كلمات مرتبطة: appointment (موعد) → schedule (جدول) → meeting (اجتماع)",
+                        grammar: "Related words: appointment (appointment) → schedule (schedule) → meeting (meeting)",
-                        example: "مثال: I have a doctor's appointment at 3 PM.
+                        example: "Example: I have a doctor's appointment at 3 PM.
 She made an appointment with her lawyer."
                     }
                 },
                 {